-Our portfolio is comprised of farms located in Arizona, Illinois, Indiana, Iowa, Kentucky, Maine, Michigan, Minnesota, Montana, New York, Ohio, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
-We intend to continue our geographic expansion into new markets, including but not limited to the western United States.
+Our portfolio is comprised of farms located in 19 different states.
+We intend to continue our geographic expansion into new markets, including but not limited to the mid-Atlantic states, the northwestern, and the southeastern United States.
 Any expansion into new geographies creates potential risks.
 As we move to acquire assets located in new markets, we may face risks associated with a lack of market knowledge or understanding of the local market, including the availability and identity of quality tenant or borrower farmers, forging new business relationships in the area and unfamiliarity with local government requirements and procedures.
-The management team may not be able to properly or efficiently evaluate the farmer or the opportunity due to geographic nuances in the market or farmland.
+The management team may not be able to evaluate the farmer or the opportunity due properly or efficiently to geographic nuances in the market or farmland.
 While diversification itself is a risk mitigator, our management team may have less experience with the regional or local production models.